Rack-Aware MSR Codes with Linear Field Size and Smaller Sub-Packetization for Tolerating Multiple Erasures: The main results

 where ${\bf c}_{g}=(c_{g,0},c_{g,1},c_{g,2},c_{g,3})^\top$ and $\boldsymbol{\Delta}_{w}=(\Delta_{w,0},\Delta_{w,1},\Delta_{w,2},\Delta_{w,3})^\top$.
 Taking $w=0,1$, \eqref{eq3-6-10} can be rewritten as

 where $j\in[4]$.
 Since the matrix on the left side of the linear system (\ref{eq3-6-11}) is invertible, then we can recover $c_{0,j}, c_{1,j}, j\in[4]$, i.e., two nodes $c_0, c_1$ in rack $0$.
+These operations correspond to Lines $14-16$ in Algorithm 1.
 It is not hard to see that we recover these $2$ nodes by downloading $12$ symbols which attain the lower bound \eqref{eq1-1}, while the amount of date accessed on the helper racks is $12$, which achieve the lower bound \eqref{eq1-2}.